ryan-webster-vt/vt_football_injury_deliverable/README.md

 ## Summary

-Using the Catapult and Valid Performance datasets, two Cox Proportional Hazards models were created—one for each dataset—to determine which variables contribute to or help prevent non-contact injuries, and to calculate the probability of a non-contact injury occurring within a given number of days.
+Using the Catapult and Vald Performance datasets, two Cox Proportional Hazards models were created—one for each dataset—to determine which variables contribute to or help prevent non-contact injuries, and to calculate the probability of a non-contact injury occurring within a given number of days.

-This repository contains an R script that allows the user to choose either the Catapult or Valid Performance model.
+This repository contains an R script that allows the user to choose either the Catapult or Vald Performance model.
 The user can then manually input data for a single athlete or load data from a `.csv` file for multiple athletes.
 After entering the number of days forward for the prediction, the script will output injury probabilities for each athlete.

 ## Instructions